williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 This operation:

- * Doesn't support pagination.
+ * Doesn&#8217;t support pagination.
  * Queries the most up-to-date data.
 For example, if you create a user or change an attribute and then issue a filter request, the change is reflected in the results.
  * Performs a startsWith match but this is an implementation detail and may change without notice.
-You don't need to specify `firstName`, `lastName`, or `email`.
+You don&#8217;t need to specify `firstName`, `lastName`, or `email`.

 ##### Request Example
 {:.api .api-request .api-request-example}